AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 # AuthorizationCodeClient

 Authorization Code clients are used in Javascript/Browser (SPA) based applications or native
             mobile applications with the presence of a User.
-These clients are suited for interactive applications that execute on a User’s device to connect to OSIsoft resources and services.
-            These clients are issued a Client ID.
 You can read more about these clients [here](https://github.com/osisoft/OSI-Samples-OCS/tree/master/basic_samples/Authentication#authorization-code-flow-with-pkce).
             Authorization Code clients are not issued secrets or refresh tokens.